stat545ubc-2023/collaborative-group11/TEAMWORK.md

 --Feel free to add and edit!

 ## Communication
 Slack will be our primary platform for real-time communication.
 In terms of  Milestone 1, we will mainly rely on asynchronous communication through Slack but we may consider scheduling meetings for future Milestones if necessary.
+Meawhile, we plan to use github issue to handle bugs and tasks.
 ----Feel free to add and edit!